TABLE OF CONTENTS

 Pros and Cons

-Filing your own taxes with software can save you the cost of hiring an accountant or tax advisor.
+Filing your own taxes with software can save you the cost of hiring an accountant or tax adviser.
 If your taxes aren’t very complicated, it can be the simplest way to file your taxes.
 It might also be faster in some cases.

 On the other hand, if you’re not a trained tax professional and you’re not familiar with tax preparation software, you may find using software to file your taxes time-consuming.
 You may also miss opportunities for deductions or make costly mistakes, offsetting the savings you hoped to make by not hiring a professional.